canonical/ros_snapd/HOW_TO_USE_ROS2_SNAPD.md

 ros2 service call /ros2_snapd/list ros2_snapd/srv/SnapdList
 ```

-This returns a list containing `ros2-nav2.slam`.
+This returns a list containing `ros2-nav2.slam` among other services.

 ### Start the `ros2-nav2.slam` service from ROS 2

 Now, we use the `ros2-snapd` to start our SLAM.
-In pure snap CLI we would do: `sudo snap start ros2-nav2.slam`.
+Using the snap CLI we would issue: `sudo snap start ros2-nav2.slam`.
 With `ros2-snapd`, we can start the service from a ROS service:

 ```